cms-sw/cms-bot/repos/README.md

   - A file `$WORKSPACE/changed-files.txt` will contain the list of changed file in the Pull Request
   - If you want to upload job logs (max 1G) then copy them under `$WORKSPACE/upload`
 - cmsbot commands are listed here http://cms-sw.github.io/cms-bot-cmssw-cmds.html

+### Push based testsing
+- You can have your repository setup to trigger the tests whenever you push some changes to your repo.
+In this case, please make sure that github webhook for *Pushes* is active.